In-Network vs. Out-of-Network Providers: What's the Difference?

 • A preferred provider organization covers out-of-network providers at higher cost-sharing.
 A separate out-of-network deductible usually applies.

-• A point-of-service plan covers out-of-network care with a referral from your primary care physician.
+• A point-of-service plan includes out-of-network care with a referral from your primary care physician.
 Higher cost-sharing applies.
-Without a referral, out-of-network claims are denied on most POS plans.
+Without a referral, most out-of-network claims are denied.

 1. 1